SidneyFC17/fieloelr/doc/FD-ELR Functional Documentation.md

 :point_right: For courses in status *Scheduled*, the system automatically changes their status to *Active* as soon as the start date is reached.
 :point_right: For courses in status *Active*, the system automatically changes their status to *Completed* as soon as the end date is over.

 A course can be inactivated at any time.
-When inactivating a course, any of its fields can be edited.
+When inactivating a course, its status is set to *Inactive* and any of its fields can be edited.
+In order to activate the course again, the same condition must be met: at least one active module.
+The final status after reactivation also depends on period dates.

 ## 9. Creating Course Dependencies
 A course can be dependent of one or more other courses, this is, it could only be joined after member approval on the predecessors courses.